Cray-HPE/docs-csm/operations/boot_orchestration/View_the_Status_of_a_BOS_Session.md

 ## BOS v2 session status

-BOS v2 session status offers an overall status, as well as information about the percentage of components in each state, and any errors being experienced.
+BOS v2 session status offers an overall status, as well as information about the percentage of [components](Components.md) in each state, and any errors being experienced.
-Status will be current as long as the session is running, and will cache itself when the session ends for future reference.
+The status will be current as long as the [session](Sessions.md) is running; the status will cache itself when the session ends for future reference.

 ### View the status of a v2 session